 Turn with me to Jeremiah 7.
 When the Israelites refused to heed the repeated prophetic warnings regarding their religious presumption, their punishment was expulsion from the Promised Land where God had covenanted to live with His people.

-Now let's look at judgment as separation.
+Now let us look at judgment as separation.
 In each person's final exposure, the shroud of anonymity will be stripped as each individual stands naked before the Judge of the Universe.
 Turn with me to Matthew 13.
 The result will be the unveiling of the great divide.
 Two groups will emerge, testifying to the bipolar character of all of human history.
-This portrayed in the parable of the wheat and the tares.
+This portrayed in the Parable of the Wheat and the Tares.

 Now the explanation of this parable is found in verses 46-53.
-We won't read that since I just gave you the meanings as we read the others.
+We will not read that since I just gave you the meanings as we read the others.